 - During winter, many businesses close or have reduced opening hours from Sunday to Thursday

-If you choose to stay near the beach these three neighborhoods, part of the Poblats Marítims district, are the best.
-El Grau is right next to the bustling marina, while Cabanyal and Malvarrosa stretch along the beach.
+If you choose to stay near the beach these two neighborhoods, part of the Poblats Marítims district, are the best.
+El Grau is right next to the bustling marina, while Cabanyal stretch along the beach.

 El Grau was founded in the 13th century, right after the Reconquista.
 Originally a port town, it still preserves several historical sites, such as the 14th-century shipyards and early 20th-century Modernista warehouses.
 The nearby marina is a hotspot for nightlife with the largest concentration of clubs in Valencia.

-Neighboring El Grau, El Cabanyal was founded in the first half of the 19th century as a fishing village with whitewashed huts and a distinctive grid street plan.
+El Cabanyal, on the other hand, originated in the first half of the 19th century as a fishing village with whitewashed huts and a distinctive grid street plan.
 While the huts are long gone, El Cabanyal still has many interesting Modernista-style houses with colorful tiled facades built by the Valencian bourgeoisie in the early 20th century.

 In 2020, The Guardian included El Cabanyal among the 10 coolest neighborhoods in Europe due to its quaint streets and hipster venues, such as La Fabrica de Hielo, a large bar in a former ice factory, and Mercabanyal, a chill gastro market with food trucks.

-Both Cabanyal and Malvarrosa have a fabulous promenade stretching along the 200-meter-wide beach.
-Aside from historical restaurants like Casa Carmela and La Pepica, dozens of seafood and paella restaurants have opened along this promenade in recent years.
+El Cabanyal has a fabulous promenade stretching along the 200-meter-wide beach.
+Aside from historical restaurants such as La Pepica, dozens of seafood and paella restaurants have opened along this promenade in recent years.

-Note 2: If you’re planing to visit Valencia for Easter and want to see a variety of Semana Santa processions, I recommend staying in this area.
+Insider tip: If you’re planning to visit Valencia for Easter and want to see a variety of Semana Santa processions, I recommend staying in this area.
 This is where the bulk of events takes place, with some of the most interesting ones happening at midnight or dawn.
 Having your accommodation nearby can be super convenient.

 - Las Arenas Balneario Resort (5 stars) – the most luxurious hotel in Valencia with tastefully decorated rooms, sea views, a spa, a private garden, and a fabulous breakfast